gammapy/gammapy-meetings/user-testing/Paris_December_2019.md

 The test will be carried out with gammapy v0.15 which will be released on Dec 3rd.

+The use cases below require the [HESS DL3 DR1 data](https://www.mpi-hd.mpg.de/hfm/HESS/pages/dl3-dr1/), the CTA IRF, and DC1 data.
+DC1 data are heavy and will be circulated with a USB key if you don't have them.

 ## Use cases to be tested